On Dvoretzky's theorem for subspaces of $L_p$: Further remarks

 Having proved Theorem \ref{thm: gen-conc}, we apply Markov's inequality as in Section 3 to get the corresponding concentration inequality.
 For the proof of Theorem \ref{thm: gen-conc} we argue as follows: Consider the function $f(x)=\|x\|_{B_p(\mu)}^p$ and define $F=f-\mathbb E_\nu f$.
-Then, a direct application of Lemma \ref{lem:conc-log-sob} yields: for all $r\geq 2$.
-Recall the known fact (e.g. see \cite{Led}) that if a measure $\nu$ satisfies log-Sobolev with $\rho$, also satisfies Poincar\'{e} with $\rho$: for any smooth function $h$.
-Therefore, \eqref{eq: 5.2} becomes: for all $r\geq 3$, where we have used the fact that $s \mapsto \|h\|_{L_s}$ is non-decreasing function.
-Taking into account the Claim in Section 4 we get: Again, Lemma \ref{lem:conc-log-sob} implies that: for $r\geq 2$.
-Plug this back in \eqref{eq: 5.5} we obtain: for all $r\geq 3$.
-Note that the isotropicity and Lemma \ref{lem:conc-log-sob} for $x\mapsto \langle x, \theta \rangle$ imply for all $p\geq 2$.
+Then, a direct application of Lemma \ref{lem:conc-log-sob} yields for all $r\geq 2$.
+Recall the known fact (e.g. see \cite{Led}) that if a measure $\nu$ satisfies a log-Sobolev inequality with constant $\rho$, also satisfies a Poincar\'{e} inequality with constant $\rho$, that is for any smooth function $h$.
+Therefore, \eqref{eq: 5.2} becomes for all $r\geq 3$, where we have used the fact that $s \mapsto \|h\|_{L_s}$ is non-decreasing function.
+Taking into account the Claim in Section 3 we get Again, Lemma \ref{lem:conc-log-sob} implies that for $r\geq 2$.
+Plug this back in \eqref{eq: 5.5} we obtain for all $r\geq 3$.
+Finally, we have for all $p\geq 2$.
+Indeed; we may write where we have used H\"older's inequality and the isotropicity of $\nu$.
+For the right-hand side, we fix $\theta\in S^{n-1}$ and we apply Lemma \ref{lem:conc-log-sob} for $x\mapsto \langle x, \theta \rangle$ to get where we have used the isotropicity again.
+Finally, integration with respect to $\mu$ yields: as asserted.
 Taking into account these estimates, we argue as in Section 3 to complete the proof.
 The details are left to the reader.

 {\bf 3.
-The variance in Lewis' position.} Let us point out that our method also provides upper estimate for the variance of the norm of any finite dimensional subspace of $L_p$ in Lewis' position.
-We should mention that the following estimate turns out to be optimal (up to the constant $C$) as the example of $\ell_p^n$ shows (see \cite[Section 3]{PVZ} for details).
+Minimal Gaussian variance for subspaces of $L_p$.} Let us point out that our method also provides upper estimate for the variance of the norm of any finite dimensional subspace of $L_p$ in Lewis' position.
+We should mention that the following estimate turns out to be optimal (up to constants of $p$) since they agree with the $\ell_p^n$ case (see \cite[Section 3]{PVZ} for details).

 \begin{theorem} Let $1\leq p <\infty$.
-Then, for any $n$-dimensional subspace $X$ of $L_p$ there exists position $\tilde B$ of the unit ball $B_X$ of $X$ such that: where $C>0$ is an absolute constant. \end{theorem}
+Then, for any $n$-dimensional subspace $X$ of $L_p$ represented on $\mathbb R^n$, there exists a position $\tilde B$ of its unit ball $B_X$ such that where $C>0$ is an absolute constant.
+In particular, the normalized variance is of minimal possible order (up to constants of $p$)

-{\it Sketch of Proof.} It suffices to prove the assertion for $2<p<\infty$.
-If $\tilde B$ is Lewis' position, we may identify $X$ with $X_p(\mu)$ for some Borel isotropic measure $\mu$ on $S^{n-1}$.
-Then, we may write: where we have use the numerical inequality $|a^p -b^p| \geq p |a-b| \min\{ a^{p-1}, b^{p-1}\}$ for $a,b>0$ and $p>1$.
-Thus, Cauchy-Schwarz inequality implies: The numerator is estimated by Proposition \ref{prop:main-1} while for the denominator we employ the main result of \cite{KV} along with the fact that $k(B_p(\mu)) \geq c_1pn^{2/p}$ for $n\geq e^{C_1p}$.
-Putting them all together we arrive at the desired estimate. \prend